Economy of Israel: Industrial manufacturing

 Israel has a large industrial capacity.
 It has a well-developed chemical industry with many of its products aimed at the export market.
 Most of the chemical plants are located in Ramat Hovav, the Haifa Bay area and near the Dead Sea.
-Israel Chemicals is one of the largest fertilizer and chemical companies in Israel and its subsidiary, the Dead Sea Works in Sdom is the world's fourth-largest producer and supplier of potash products.
+Israel Chemicals is one of the largest fertilizer and chemical companies in Israel and its subsidiary, the Dead Sea Works in Sodom is the world's fourth-largest producer and supplier of potash products.
 The company also produces other products such as magnesium chloride, industrial salts, de-icers, bath salts, table salt, and raw materials for the cosmetic industry.
 Industrial production of metals, machinery and electrical equipment, construction materials, consumer goods, and textiles, as well as food processing also form a significant part of the manufacturing sector.
 Machinery and equipment manufactured in Israel includes computer equipment, medical equipment, agricultural equipment, and robots.
-Israel has a successful semiconductor device fabrication industry, with several semiconductor manufacturing facilities in the country.
+Israel manufactures about 300,000 tons of steel per year.
+It also has a successful semiconductor device fabrication industry, with several semiconductor manufacturing facilities in the country.

 One of the country's largest employers is Israel Aerospace Industries which produces mainly aviation, space, and defense products.
 In 2017 the company had an order backlog of 11.4 billion US dollars.
 There are numerous other aerospace companies.
 Israeli aerospace companies are primarily sub-suppliers, focusing on fields such as machining, electronic systems and components, and composite materials.
 Israel is a major manufacturer and exporter of unmanned aerial vehicles.
+Israel's aerospace manufacturing capabilities include the manufacture of jet engine parts and small jet engines for unmanned aerial vehicles.
 Israel also has a significant pharmaceutical industry and is home to Teva Pharmaceutical Industries, one of the world's largest pharmaceutical companies, which employed 40,000 people as of 2011.
 It specializes in generic and proprietary pharmaceuticals and active pharmaceutical ingredients.
 It is the largest generic drug manufacturer in the world and one of the 15 largest pharmaceutical companies worldwide.
 In addition, Israel also has a shipbuilding industry through the company Israel Shipyards, which has one of the largest shipbuilding and repair facilities in the Eastern Mediterranean.
 For the civilian market, it builds merchant ships and other civilian watercraft as well as machinery for ports and heavy industries.
 It also builds naval craft for the defense market.